ibm-cloud-docs/vpc/vsi_is_profiles.md

 ## Ultra High Memory
 {: #uhmemory}

 Ultra High Memory profiles are hosted exclusively on the latest generation Intel® Xeon® Platinum Cascade Lake server hosts and are optimized for running memory intensive applications and in-memory database such as SAP HANA, Memcached, or Redis.
 This profile family offers our highest vCPU to memory ratio with 28 GiB of memory for every 1 vCPU of compute and up to 5.7 TiB of available RAM.
-All Ultra High Memory profiles are provisioned with temporary SSD-backed [Instance Storage](/docs/vpc?topic=vpc-instance-storage) at no additional charge.
+All Very High Memory profiles are provisioned with temporary SSD-backed [instance storage](/docs/vpc?topic=vpc-instance-storage) at no additional charge.

 {: #callout-note}